tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ```

 The result will return height 1 even though the attributes matching the conditions in the query
-occured in different events.
+occurred in different events.

-If we wish to retrieve only heights where the attributes occured within the same event,
+If we wish to retrieve only heights where the attributes occurred within the same event,
 the query syntax is as follows:

 ```bash